 He rarely reads novels, has to be dragged along to the movies, is happier reading newspapers than watching the latest fictional TV show.
 If it’s not real, it doesn’t float his boat.
 That’s not to say he doesn’t have fanciful dreams and big ideas.
 The difference with Huw is that they don’t just percolate around in his mind.
 He makes them manifest.
 Living.
 Three dimensional.
 Possible.

-Huw is an adventurer, speaker, entrepreneur, former cafe owner, event director, environmentalist, writer, ski guide, mountain bike guide, tour leader and grandfather.
+Huw is an adventurer, speaker, entrepreneur, former cafe owner, event director, environmentalist, writer, ski guide, mountain bike guide, tour leader, parliamentary candidate and grandfather.
 This leaves him never short of a story to tell.
 And he does so with passion and humour.

 Whether running a complex sports event, galvanising a community campaign or organising an out there expedition, Huw has the ability to engage others with his dreams to make them possible.

 In mid 2015 Huw returned from his grandest adventure to date. mediterr année, a year long, human-powered circumnavigation of the Mediterranean Sea.
 Beginning from and returning to Gallipoli, the journey was a commemoration of the Anzac Centenary as Huw sea kayaked, walked, cycled and rowed a boat 13,000 kilometres through 17 countries.
 At a time of immense and tragic upheaval in the Mediterranean this journey was touched by human kindness throughout.

 Aside from the vast personal, logistical and geopolitical challenges this expedition posed, Huw also sought to highlight the heartwrenching plight of those innocent kids caught up in the conflict of warring ‘grown ups’.
 Hence his partnership with the charity, Save The Children Australia for whom he became their biggest ever individual fundraiser.
 Huw continues to work closely with the charity as an Ambassador and fundraiser.
 In part for his Mediterranean journey Huw was presented with the Australian Geographic Society’s Spirit of Adventure award.